 Jwala (Rising Flame)

-A spellbinding solo performance by renowned Bharatanatyam dancer Mythili Prakash.
+A spellbinding solo performance to live music by renowned Bharatanatyam dancer Mythili Prakash.

 Fire has destroyed our homes and our lives in unimaginable ways; and yet, in every moment of hope or prayer, we light a candle.